 Unpacking exceptional healthcare logos

-In the land grab of digital health that was 2020 to 2021, it feels like so many brands were hastily created and company names slapped together.
+In the land grab of digital health that was 2020 to 2021, it feels like brands were hastily created and company names slapped together.

 New co = [person’s name, plant, or food] + Health.

-As the first introduction to a company, a logo and wordmark, if designed well, draws a genuine connection to your brand.
-Because the bar is so low already in healthcare, it becomes memorable and inseparable.
+As the first introduction to a company, a logo and wordmark, if designed well, draw a genuine connection to your brand.
+Because the bar for design is already so low in healthcare, it becomes memorable and inseparable.

 This post is a living list of our favorite brands in digital health, life sciences, private practices, and the larger healthcare industry, and how they intentionally align their branding and company values.
 Let’s dive in.